JSuder-xx/photo-groove/README.md

     -- do the work
 ```

-However, with the function approach the signature and implementation are immediately adjacent to one another while with Messages as values they are separated.
+With the function approach the signature and implementation are immediately adjacent to one another while with Messages as values they are separated.
+In general, high locality of related concerns places less cognitive load on developers.

 #### **Inability to Fail to Handle (Very Very Minor)**

 The guidance is to avoid the use of the wildcard `_ ->` in case expressions, but if a developer did use such a catch-all then she might fail to handle a message entirely.
+I'm not saying.
+I'm just saying.

 #### **Combination (Minor)**